How to Ask for a Job Referral + 5 Templates

 Also called a “cold email,” this technique can nevertheless be powerful during a job search.

-You’re less likely to get a response from a cold email.
-That's why you should keep messages to these types of connections simple and follow up on your resume submission 5 to 10 days later.
+Remember, you’re less likely to get a response from a cold email.
+That's why you should keep messages to these types of connections simple and follow up on your resume submission five to 10 days later.

 As noted, it can be helpful for you to write the actual referral yourself and provide it to the referrer.
 Here’s an example of that type of letter: